Windows 11 Beta receives update KB5017390 with blocking for uninstalling apps - How smart Technology changing lives

-After releasing an update with the fix for those who couldn’t log into the system, Microsoft is now releasing two more updates for Windows 11.
+After releasing an update with the fix for those who couldn’t log in, Microsoft is now releasing two more updates for Windows 11.
 The new versions are identified by builds 22621.598 and 22622.598 (kb5017390) in the Beta Channel.

 Build 22622.598 has new features, while 22621.598 disables some that already exist on the system, but both arrive with a block to uninstall applications with dependencies on others on the system.